Clifft: Fast Exact Simulation of Near-Clifford Quantum Circuits: Benchmarks and Results

 Clifft is competitive across regimes and strongest in the near-Clifford regime.
 First, in the pure-Clifford limit, Stim retains a roughly $10\times$ throughput advantage.
 This is expected: Stim was purpose-built for Clifford simulation and benefits from SIMD parallelism across many shots.
 Clifft pays an overhead to maintain its frame-factored representation, even when $k_{\max}=0$ and no active state vector is allocated.

-Second, on the near-Clifford magic-state circuits through the cultivation stage, Clifft is substantially faster than Tsim on the tested fixed-noise instances, including a roughly $370\times$ throughput advantage on the $d{=}3$ cultivation benchmark in Table~\ref{tab:benchmark_throughput}.
+Second, on the near-Clifford magic-state circuits through the cultivation stage, Clifft is substantially faster than Tsim on the tested fixed-noise instances, including a roughly $370\times$ throughput advantage on the $d{=}3$ cultivation benchmark in Table~\ref{tab:benchmark_throughput}\footnote{Specialized pipelines built on top of Tsim can run much faster: Ref.~\cite{wanSimulatingMagicState2026a} reports ${\sim}4{\times}10^6$ shots/s on $d{=}3$ cultivation at $p=5{\times}10^{-4}$.}.
 Tsim's stabilizer-rank-based strategy is sensitive to the number of non-Clifford gates, whereas Clifft's cost is governed by the peak active dimension.
 For the cultivation circuits, the non-Clifford structure remains localized, with $k_{\max}=4$ at $d{=}3$ and $k_{\max}=10$ at $d{=}5$.
 For the $d{=}5$ cultivation circuit, Tsim did not compile within a 2 minute time budget, while Clifft sustains 314k shots/s.
 In contrast, the distillation circuit has only 10 $T$ gates and $k_{\max}=5$, yielding similar sampling throughput for Clifft and Tsim.

 Third, the coherent-noise sweep makes the $k_{\max}$ dependence concrete.
 As $k_{\max}$ grows from 5 to 24, Clifft's throughput decreases by several orders of magnitude as the active state vector grows beyond CPU cache size and approaches the dense-state-vector regime.
 Tsim performs well with one round of measurements, but did not compile within the time budget for the larger repeated-round coherent-noise instances.